 - A convincing and well-planned research/ working project.

-We expect results for the October deadline at the end of January.
+We expect results for the October deadline beginning of March of the following year.
 Please note that no reasons for decisions will be given.

 There are two application deadlines per year.

 Our October deadline is for research stays starting between April 1st and September 30th of the following year.

 Our May deadline is for research stays starting between October 1st and March 31st of the following year.

 Please note: the portal closes at 11:59pm Central European Time (5:59pm EST, 4:59pm CST, 3:59pm MST, 2:59pm PST) on the deadline date; as the electronic application system shuts down automatically, applicants are advised to start the online application at least one week before the closing date.

 To play video, please click on image.
 Please note video host will have access to data.
 Watch on YouTube.